Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

 \section{Measuring quasiprobabilities}

-In this section, we are going to present two methods that allows the reconstruction of a QD: the first is based on performing only projective measurements~\cite{johansen2007quantum,hernandez2022experimental}, while the second is aimed at measuring directly the characteristic function of the QD under scrutiny.
-More than these two approaches have been formulated so far to achieve such a reconstruction~\cite{hofmann2010complete,lundeen2011direct,LundeenPRL2012,Buscemi2013direct,Buscemi_2014,thekkadath2016direct}; the reader can find more details in Ref.~\cite{LostaglioQuantum2023} where these methods have been surveyed and some of them extended.
+In this section, we are going to present two approaches that allows the reconstruction of a QD: the first is based on performing only projective measurements~\cite{johansen2007quantum,hernandez2022experimental}, while the second (based on interferometry or assisted by a detector) is aimed at measuring directly the characteristic function of the QD under scrutiny.
+More than these two approaches have been formulated so far to achieve such a reconstruction~\cite{hofmann2010complete,lundeen2011direct,LundeenPRL2012,Buscemi2013direct,Buscemi_2014,thekkadath2016direct}; the reader can find more details in Ref.~\cite{LostaglioQuantum2023} where alternative methods have been surveyed and some of them extended.
 Moreover, it is also worth mentioning Ref.~\cite{wagner2023quantum} that investigates the use of quantum circuits for the measurement of weak values and KDQ distributions.